10 Things to Do in Rome in Winter

 Contemplate the sunset among aqueducts

-Enjoy a romantic dinner and stroll along the Tiber river by moonlight
+Enjoy a romantic dinner and stroll along the Tiber River in the moonlight.

 Is there any neighborhood more charming than Trastevere?
-If you want to treat yourself on Valentine's Day with your better half, I suggest you have dinner with your partner by candlelight in one of the most bohemian, artistic and beautiful areas of Rome: Trastevere.
-Without a doubt, it should be an essential stop on your romantic trip.
+If you want to treat yourself on Valentine's Day with your better half, I suggest you have dinner with your partner by candlelight in one of the most bohemian, artistic and beautiful areas of Rome: the Trastevere.

 Take note!
 There is no better plan for this day than a good dinner at Enoteca Ferrara, in Piazza Trilussa, which will make you fall in love for several reasons: for its pleasant and romantic inner courtyard, the abundant dishes and its reasonable prices.